anshtandon27/Covid-Vaccine-Study/README.md

 COVID Testing Rates*

 This variable is influenced by both the exposure and the outcome.
-Individuals who receive the COVID-19 vaccine might be more likely to get tested for COVID if they experience COVID-like symptoms, thinking they are protected.
+Individuals who receive the COVID-19 vaccine might be more likely to get tested for COVID-19 if they experience COVID-like symptoms, thinking they are protected.
 On the other hand, unvaccinated individuals who develop COVID-like symptoms might not get tested as frequently because they may attribute their symptoms to a common cold.

 ## How this causal question can drive policy changes: